Affordable higher education for all

 With rent to pay every month, Internet, telephone and electricity bills, food, and train tickets to come back home every now and then, Sam had to learn how to manage the money he received each month.

-He’s got a scholarship and took out a CEDIES loan, which he will start to reimburse later, even up to two years after graduating if he wants.
+He’s got a scholarship and took out the state-guaranteed student loan (formerly CEDIES), which he will start to reimburse later, even up to two years after graduating if he wants.
 This will at least leave him the time to find a job first.

 To keep on top of his budget, Sam has set a monthly spending limit.
 His parents will help out if necessary, but they are pleased to see their son take control of his finances.